 The next encouragement came from user nate, or Nathan Kontny.
 I think it’s a great example that illustrates just how powerful words can be.
 Check this out.

 Not long after that I dove into the appliance market and learned how to buy, sell and repair appliances.
-I then went onto buy/sell/repair thousands of appliances, and learned a ton about the appliance industry.
+I then went on to buy/sell/repair thousands of appliances and learned a ton about the appliance industry.
 So I started writing about it on my blog ReCraigslist.com.
 Then I started getting emails from readers wanting me to teach them what I had learned about how to start an appliance business.
 Not having any course or video’s made up, I started doing phone consultations for people across the country.
 After a few dozen of these consultations, I was convinced that Nate was right.
-(Penelope Trunk also encouraged me to make a course/class over writing a book.)
+(Penelope Trunk also encouraged me to make a course/class rather than write a book.)

 So I spent the next six months producing material for a course/training site that would take someone from zero to running their own appliance business.
-I got my friend Bobby Henderson to join me and we built ApplianceSchool.com and launched it around February of this past year.
-It’s nothing fancy, but we now have several hundred students from all over the US and Canada and at least several dozen that are doing it full time, and many others part time.
+I got my friend Bobby Henderson to join me and we built ApplianceSchool (now Tradeskills.io) and launched it around February of this past year.
+It’s nothing fancy, but we now have several hundred students from all over the US and Canada and at least several dozen that are doing it full time, and many others part-time.

 Most recently we started selling wholesale appliance parts to used appliance sellers around the country.
 Now we are trying to make a better way for people to buy appliances.
 (It’s a big project and we are going to need help.
 If you are interested in helping us improve the appliance industry, let me or Bobby know, or just say hi.)

 “The optimist sees opportunity in every danger; the pessimist sees danger in every opportunity.” -Winston Churchill